 Luring people toward mental imbalance is dreadful enough when the people are adults.
-But inflicting such damage on children would be far more dreadful.
+But inflicting such damage on children is far more dreadful.
 If Steiner’s nightmarish visions were brought into a Waldorf school by the faculty, tragedy could ensue.
 Children absolutely should not be exposed to insane, occult nightmares that would traumatize them.
-I certainly hope that all Waldorf faculty members understand this and keep their darkest imaginings to themselves.
-But even if Anthroposophical Waldorf teachers try to be careful — even if they never openly voice their belief in malevolent conspiracies or demonic “doubles” — they still might unintentionally convey a sense of foreboding through their facial expressions, tones of voice, and so forth.
+I certainly would encourage Waldorf faculty members to understand this and to keep their darkest imaginings to themselves.
+But even if Anthroposophical Waldorf teachers try to be careful — even if they never openly voice their belief in malevolent conspiracies or demonic “doubles” — they may still convey a sense of foreboding through their facial expressions, tones of voice, and so forth.
 (Waldorf teachers I have known have done so.)
 Children are sensitive to such cues.
-Indeed, kids could easily be damaged by an atmosphere of unspoken, mysterious apprehension.
+Indeed, kids are easily damaged when immersed in an atmosphere of unspoken, mysterious apprehension.
 The point is that anyone who accepts Steiner’s doctrines on the matters we’ve been discussing probably should be kept away from impressionable youngsters.
 They should not be hired to teach impressionable youngsters.

 There’s also a second level of concern.
-Consider some of the secondary subjects Steiner mentions in THE SECRET BROTHERHOODS: black and grey magicians, astrology, alchemy, the “dangers” of modern medicine, the “Ahrimanic” character of America, and so forth.
-Children should certainly be shielded from these sorts of beliefs.
-But the underlying, antiscientific belief system found in genuine Waldorf schools (i.e., the schools that follow Steiner’s stated intentions) causes many forms of esoteric nonsense to surface in Waldorf classrooms.
-Belief in astrology, for instance, inevitably underlies much of the class work that is built upon Steiner’s doctrines.
+Consider some of the secondary subjects Steiner mentions in THE SECRET BROTHERHOODS: black and grey magicians, astrology, alchemy, the “dangers” of modern medicine, the wiles of “Ahriman,” and so forth.
+Children should certainly be shielded from these sorts of mystically unhinged beliefs.
+But the baseless, antiscientific, false belief system that underlies doctrinaire Waldorf schools (i.e., schools that follow Steiner’s stated intentions) causes many forms of esoteric nonsense to surface in Waldorf classrooms.
+Belief in astrology, for instance, inevitably informs much of the class work that reflects Steiner’s doctrines.
 Maneuvering children toward whacked-out, heretical spiritualism can cause permanent damage.

 The teachings of Rudolf Steiner are laughable, but they can produce consequences that are anything but funny.
 The only sensible response to such occult rubbish is to steer clear of it — and, especially, to shield children from it.

 Conspiracy theories hold enormous attractions for some individuals.
 Some people will always believe, for instance, that JFK was assassinated in a nefarious plot involving the FBI, the CIA, and other evil conspirators.
-No amount of evidence or argument to the contrary will sway them, because they do not wish to be swayed.
-They “think” in much the same way as mystics “think” — and, indeed, in many cases they are the same individuals.
-It is more interesting for them to believe that mundane reality is an illusion, and behind the scenes of mundane reality large, mysterious forces swirl — and they congratulate themselves for having gained secret knowledge of these forces.
+No amount of evidence or argument to the contrary will sway them, because they do not want to be swayed.
+They “think” in much the same way as mystics “think” — and, indeed, in many cases, conspiracy theorists are mystics.
+They choose, they wish, they evidently need to believe that mundane reality is an illusion.
+They assert that behind the scenes of mundane reality large, mysterious forces swirl — and they congratulate themselves for having gained secret knowledge of these forces.
 This lifts them above the common herd, in their own estimation, and enriches their spirits with extraordinary insights.

 Anthroposophists might well read DARK MISSION and find in it a partial confirmation of Steiner’s assertions about clandestine brotherhoods.* Indeed, they might find plenty of such “confirmation” in many places.
 Consider the work of Sylvia Browne, for instance.
 A self-described psychic, Browne has written several books with themes akin to Steiner’s: VISITS FROM THE AFTERLIFE, LIFE ON THE OTHER SIDE, and PAST LIVES, FUTURE HEALING, among others.
 Her PHENOMENON is a brief encyclopedia of esoteric and occult phenomena.
 Some of the entries in the book correspond with Steiner’s teachings; some do not.
 Latching onto the ones that do, Anthroposophists might argue that here, again, Steiner is shown to be right.

 But the truth is more straightforward.
-Steiner drew on the work of many mystics before him, especially Helena Blavatsky, who herself drew on many previous mystics.
+Steiner drew on the work of many mystics before him, especially Helena Blavatsky, who herself drew from many previous mystics.
 Subsequent mystics have drawn on the work of Blavatsky and Steiner.
-The result is that a sort of consensus has evolved among many mystics (but by no means all): Lemuria existed, Atlantis existed, clairvoyance and other psychic powers are for real, specters and ghosts and phantoms are genuine, Bigfoot is out there, UFOs come from the great beyond, etc., etc. Because many mystics agree on such matters, they seem to confirm one another, and thus we may be tempted to accept their teachings.
-But their agreements do not actually provide any real evidence for any of their claims.
+The result is that a sort of consensus has evolved among many contemporary fantasists (but by no means all): Lemuria existed, Atlantis existed, clairvoyance and other psychic powers are for real, specters and ghosts and phantoms are genuine, Bigfoot is out there, UFOs come from the great beyond, etc., etc. Because many mystics agree on such matters, they seem to confirm one another, and thus credulous innocents may be tempted to accept their teachings.
+But agreements among mystics do not actually provide any real evidence for any mystical claims.
 It makes no difference how many crackpots crib from one another or endorse one another.
 Crackpottery is crackpottery.
 Nonsense is nonsense.
 Lies are lies.

 — Roger Rawlings